JNPRAutomate/automated_junos_configuration_changes_with_appformix_saltstack/README.md

 ### Install Appformix.
 This is not covered by this documentation.

-### Configure Appformix for network devices monitoring.

-### Install Appformix.
-This is not covered by this documentation

 ### Configure Appformix for network devices monitoring

 Appformix supports network devices monitoring using SNMP and JTI (Juniper Telemetry Interface) native streaming telemetry.